 If your cat has a chronic anxiety condition or gets significantly stressed out during loud situations or situations with a lot of people, talking to your vet about anti-anxiety medication may be necessary for their health and wellbeing.
 Be sure to deliver all medications correctly and responsibly.

-Following these tips will help keep your furbabies safe and healthy, ensuring both you and your feline family enjoy Fat Tuesday to the fullest.
+Following these tips will help keep your furbabies safe and healthy, helping both you and your feline family enjoy Fat Tuesday to the fullest.
 Happy celebrating!

 Photo by Chunlea Ju via Unsplash